 Drug crimes include any use, possession, manufacture, or distribution of any sort of illegal substance.
 This includes all criminal offenses involving cocaine, ecstasy, heroin, marijuana, methamphetamine, prescription drugs, and many other illegal substances.
 Drug convictions can happen to anyone, no matter their social class or profession.

 The prosecution in Cook County is notorious for treating drug possession criminal charges like crimes of the century!
-If you have been arrested for a Chicago criminal drug charge or other drug-related criminal offenses, our Cook County drug crime lawyers can schedule a no-cost initial consultation today at 708-232-0017.
+If you have been arrested for a Chicago criminal drug charge or other drug-related criminal offenses, our Cook County drug crime lawyers can schedule free initial consultation today at 708-232-0017.

 Why Should I Hire a Chicago Drug Lawyer After Drug Charges?